inmcm/salsa20-hdl/Readme.md

 In addition to reporting success/failure, a VCD file is output which can be rendered with tools such as [Scansion](http://www.logicpoet.com/scansion/) and [GTKWave](http://gtkwave.sourceforge.net)

-Test vectors taken from the [offical paper](https://cr.yp.to/snuffle/spec.pdf) and generated with Python [Salsa20 NaCl bindings](https://pypi.org/project/salsa20/)
+Test vectors taken from the [official paper](https://cr.yp.to/snuffle/spec.pdf) and generated with Python [Salsa20 NaCl bindings](https://pypi.org/project/salsa20/)

 ### Complete
-From the offical paper:
+From the official paper:
  - quarterround function
  - rowround function
  - columnround function